BCHSI/credbl/README.md

     url: mongodb://10.20.30.40:27017
     db: 'databasename'

-Alternatively / optionally to URL, server or ip and port can be provided:
+Alternatively / optionally to URL, server or IP address and port can be provided:

     server: xyz.company.org
     ip: 10.20.30.40